stowler/stowlerGeneralComputing/docs/setupBasicScriptingEnvironment.md

 # Configure a Basic Scripting Environment

-_Most of my scripts and documentation require that the following resources have been installed.
+_Most of my scripts and documentation are written assuming that the following resources have been installed.
 Below is a reasonable order for installation along with some of my install and configuration notes._

 Contents
 =================